-A. Clinical Description: A RSV-associated hospitalization is defined clinically for surveillance purposes as an inpatient hospitalization resulting from a clinically compatible illness diagnosed as RSV.
+A. Clinical Description: A RSV-associated death is defined for surveillance purposes as a death resulting from a clinically compatible illness diagnosed as RSV.
 Symptoms of RSV vary but commonly include runny nose, cough, sore throat, fever, a decrease in appetite, and wheezing.
-There should be no period of complete recovery between the illness and hospitalization.
+There should be no period of complete recovery between the illness and death.
+RSV-associated deaths in all persons aged < 18 years should be reported.